zenml-io/zenml/docs/book/component-gallery/model-deployers/bentoml.md

 ### BentoML Service and Runner

-The first step to be able to deploy your models and use your BentoML is to create a [bento service](https://docs.bentoml.org/en/latest/concepts/service.html) which is the main logic that defines how your model will be served, and a [bento runner](https://docs.bentoml.org/en/latest/concepts/runner.html) which represents a unit of execution for your model on a remote Python worker.
+The first step to be able to deploy your models and use BentoML is to create a [bento service](https://docs.bentoml.org/en/latest/concepts/service.html) which is the main logic that defines how your model will be served, and a [bento runner](https://docs.bentoml.org/en/latest/concepts/runner.html) which represents a unit of execution for your model on a remote Python worker.

-The following example shows how to create a simple bento service and runner that will be used to serve a simple scikit-learn model.
+The following example shows how to create a basic bento service and runner that will be used to serve a basic scikit-learn model.

 ```python
 import numpy as np